-1.1.14 Connecting Serial Ports
+1.1.13 Connecting Serial Ports

-Serial data from sensors such as GPS, Speedlog and others is commonly known as NMEA.
+NMEA is the standard serial communication protocol for maritime sensors such as GPS, Speedlog and others.
 In the regulations is referred to the IEC standard for the correct protocol description.
 These are IEC 61162-1 and IEC 61162-2.
-The manual will use both these standards as there is a difference between them.
+The device will make use of both these standards as there is a difference between them.

-For detailed information on both standards, please read the IEC-61162-1 and IEC 61161-2 documents.
+For detailed information on both standards, please read the IEC 61162-1 and IEC 61161-2 regulations.